Amodyaaaa/BusBookingSystem-FrontEnd/README.md

-# 🚀 Node.js Project Setup Guide (Windows)
+# ⚛️ React Frontend Setup Guide (Windows)

-This guide will walk you through setting up and running the project on a **Windows system**.
+This guide will help you set up and run the React frontend on a **Windows system**.

 ---

 ## ✅ Prerequisites

-Make sure the following tools are installed on your system:
+Make sure the following tools are installed:

 ### 1. [Node.js](https://nodejs.org)
-- Download and install the latest stable version.
+- Download and install the latest LTS version.
-- The installer includes **npm**, the Node package manager.
+- Includes `npm`, the Node package manager.

 ### 2. [Git for Windows](https://git-scm.com)
 - Download and install Git.
-- During installation, you can choose **Git Bash** as your terminal if preferred.
+- Optionally choose **Git Bash** during installation.

 ### 3. Verify Installations

-Open **Command Prompt** or **Git Bash** and run:
+Open **Command Prompt** or **Git Bash**, then run:

 ```bash
 node -v